groovy/groovy-eclipse/docs/Getting-Started-with-Groovy-Eclipse-Source-Code.md

 * org.codehaus.groovy.eclipse.tests
 * org.codehaus.groovy.eclipse.ui
 * org.codehaus.groovyXX (where XX is the Groovy version you are working with; you should only have one of these open in your workspace at a time)
-* org.eclipse.jdt.core (There are multiple projects with this name, so they cannot all be imported into the workspace at once.
-Import only the one in the folder corresponding to the Eclipse version you are working with; for example, the patch in the /e421 folder is for Eclipse 4.21 (2021-09))
+* org.eclipse.jdt.core
+* org.eclipse.jdt.core.tests.builder
+* org.eclipse.jdt.core.tests.compiler
 * org.eclipse.jdt.groovy.core
 * org.eclipse.jdt.groovy.core.tests.builder
 * org.eclipse.jdt.groovy.core.tests.compiler

+Note: Only one JDT patch should be imported (`org.eclipse.jdt.core`, `org.eclipse.jdt.core.tests.builder`, `org.eclipse.jdt.core.tests.compiler`) and it should be matched to the target platform of your workspace.
+For example, the patch in the `/e421` folder is for Eclipse 4.21 (2021-09).

 ## Test with Eclipse